onefangg/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 ReadyBakey detects no customers that match the user's request.
   * 1a1.
-ReadyBakey requests for the correct customer name.
+ReadyBakey returns no results and queries user if the correct customer name has been entered.
   * 1a2.
 User enters the correct customer name.
   * Steps 1a1-1a2 are repeated until the data entered are correct.